 Content / What Makes the Cut.
 The main points that commissioning editors are looking for when deciding on whether to publish a manuscript were laid out by Anne Clarke (Publisher, Gollancz), Ginjer Buchanan (Guest of Honour, retired editor, Penguin Random House), Patrick Nielsen Hayden (Editor in Chief, Tor Books), Natasha Bardon (Publishing Director, HarperVoyager UK), Wataru Ishigame (Editor, Tokyo Sogensha):

-I will be adding links to other blog entries in the 'Getting Published' series here.
+Other blog entries in the 'Getting Published' series: